yang-shuai-yu/TextGenAdvTrack-2025Spring/README.md

 # ✨ TextGenAdvTrack - Spring 2025
 Hi, every one!

-This is the official repository for TextGenAdvTrack, practical session of the course **Artificial Intelligence Security, Attacks and Defenses** which is offered to graduate students of UCAS in the spring of 2025.
+This is the official repository for TextGenAdvTrack, practice session of the course **Artificial Intelligence Security, Attacks and Defenses** which is offered to graduate students of UCAS in the spring of 2025.

 ## course infomation